 The conductor drew from each soloist splendid expressions of their small and large commitments.
 Meaning was made of every note.
 Most distinguished … the limpid violin of Alicia Enstrom. – THE BOSTON MUSICAL INTELLIGENCER

 Similarly, Alicia was invited to Brevard Music Center and served as concertmaster and soloist in Stravinsky’s Pulcinella under Keith Lockhart – Conductor, Boston Pops.

 In 2015, Alicia released her first album, The Monster Speaks.
-She is currently releasing monthly, A monstEr ROARS, her new music collection, collaborating with visual artists from around the globe.
+She then released five singles from A monstEr ROARS music collection, collaborating with visual artists from around the globe.
 She performs this material solo via looping pedals, and sometimes on a hoop.
-In addition, she is creator of Dear F Holes, an art and musical exploration.

 Alicia is currently working on her Concerto for Violin, Electronics, and Orchestra of which the first movement was premiered June 2018 with the Nashville Concerto Orchestra.

-In Nashville, she is privileged to play with the Nashville String Machine, Nashville Music Scoring, and Nashville Recording Orchestra’s for commercial recordings.
+In Nashville, Alicia is privileged to play with the Nashville String Machine, Nashville Music Scoring, and Nashville Recording Orchestra’s for commercial recordings.
 She plays with the Nashville Symphony, performs with Intersection and Chatterbird New Music Ensembles, and also with the Chris Walters Jazz Quintet.
-In addition, she scored the poems and poets of NPR’s Versify Podcast for their 2017 Podcast Party.
+In addition, she scored the poems and poets of NPR’s Versify Podcast for their 2017 Podcast Party and is creator of Dear F Holes, an art and musical exploration.